ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 }
 ```

 The code is in the class: `ibm.labs.kc.containermgr.kafka.ContainerConsumer.java`.
-Spring Kafka container](https://docs.spring.io/spring-kafka/docs/2.2.4.RELEASE/reference/#receiving-messages) is not bringing that much value on top of Kafka Java API, and we tend to prefer learning a unique API and keep programming with the Kafka Java API.
+Spring Kafka container](https://docs.spring.io/spring-kafka/docs/2.2.4.RELEASE/reference/#receiving-messages) is not bringing that much value on top of Kafka Java API, and we prefer learning a unique API and keep programming with the Kafka Java API.

 We have added an end to end integration test to create container events and see the payload persisted in Postgresql.
 When running the server locally, you may want to leverage our [docker compose](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/docker/backbone-compose.yml) file to start a local kafka broker.

+## Listening to Order Event

+The approach is the same as above and the supporting class is:

 ## Manually deploy to IKS